juan-gamero-salinas/climateready-survey-pamplona/README.md

 # Preview HTML file
-Download the HTML file and open it with your default PC browser.
+Download the `climateready.html` file, and once downloaded, open it with your default PC browser.